Philippe Kahn: First camera phone

 In 1997, Kahn created the first camera phone solution sharing pictures instantly on public networks.
 The impetus for this invention was the birth of Kahn's daughter.
-Kahn had been working for almost a year on a web server-based infrastructure for pictures, that he called Picture Mail.
+He had been working for almost a year on a web server-based infrastructure for pictures, that he called Picture Mail.
 At the hospital, while his wife was in labor, Kahn jury-rigged a connection between a mobile phone and a digital camera and sent off photos in real time to the picture messaging infrastructure he had running in his home.
-Kahn later said "I had always wanted to have this all working in time to share my daughter’s birth photo, but I wasn’t sure I was going to make it.
-It’s always the case that if it weren’t for the last minute, nothing would ever get done."
+Kahn later said "I had always wanted to have this all working in time to share my daughter's birth photo, but I wasn't sure I was going to make it.
+It's always the case that if it weren't for the last minute, nothing would ever get done."

-In 2016 Time Magazine included Kahn's first camera phone photo in their list of the 100 most influential photos of all time.
+In 2016 Time magazine included Kahn's first camera phone photo in their list of the 100 most influential photos of all time.
 In 2017, Subconscious Films created a short film recreating the day that Philippe instantly shared the first camera-phone photo of the birth of his daughter Sophie.